 Information for U.S. Citizens in Russia – Travel Options Out of Russia

-When considering departure options, please note that The Federal Aviation Administration (FAA) recently downgraded the air safety rating for Russia, restricting any expansion of service or partnerships as a result of Russia’s Federal Agency for Air Transport not complying with International Civil Aviation Organization (ICAO) safety standards.
+• The U.S. Federal Aviation Administration (FAA) downgraded the air safety rating for Russia as a result of Russia’s Federal Agency for Air Transport failing to meet International Civil Aviation Organization (ICAO) safety standards.
 For more information on this matter, click here.

 Travelers may also depart via some of Russia’s land borders.
 More information is below.

-Use of Credit/Debit Cards & Access to Foreign Currency: As a result of sanctions imposed on Russian banks in response to the Russian military actions in Ukraine, U.S. issued credit and debit cards do not work in Russia.
-Travelers may consider using local credit cards, cash, or other forms of payment, or request that family/friends outside of Russia purchase their ticket.
+Use of Credit/Debit Cards & Access to Foreign Currency: International sanctions have been imposed on Russian banks due to Russia’s military actions in Ukraine.
+As a result, U.S.-issued credit and debit cards will not work in Russia.
+Travelers may consider using local credit cards, cash, or other forms of payment.
+They can also ask family and friends outside of Russia to buy their ticket.
 U.S. citizens should take this into account when making their plans.

-The Bank of Russia has announced that non-residents from “both friendly and unfriendly countries” may transfer funds abroad in the amount of wages, but there remains a ban on transferring funds abroad for non-residents from “unfriendly countries” that do not work in Russia, as well as legal entities from such states.
-This ban has been extended through September 30, 2023.
-U.S. citizens should be aware that even though the Bank of Russia may allow the transfer of funds from wages, the exclusion of Russia from the SWIFT system have made transfers to the United States impossible as a practical matter.
+Be aware the exclusion of Russia from the SWIFT system has made money transfers to the United States impossible.
+The Bank of Russia announced that non-residents from “both friendly and unfriendly countries” may transfer funds abroad in the amount of their wages although there remains a ban on transferring funds abroad for non-residents from “unfriendly countries” that do not work in Russia, as well as legal entities from such states.
+This ban has been extended through March 31, 2024.

-We encourage U.S. citizens to enroll in the Department of State’s Smart Traveler Enrollment Program (STEP).
-STEP enrollment gives you the latest security updates and makes it easier for the U.S. Embassy to contact you in an emergency.
+We encourage you to enroll in our Smart Traveler Enrollment Program (STEP).
+STEP enrollment gives you the latest security updates and it makes it easier for the U.S. Embassy to contact you in an emergency.
 U.S. Citizens in Russia can email moscowacs@state.gov for assistance.

-Click here for additional updates from the U.S. Embassy in Russia.
+Click here for more updates from the U.S. Embassy in Russia.

 KEY LINKS